Dimitrij Ovtcharov: 2021

 In March, Ovtcharov played in WTT Doha.
 He won the WTT Contender event and reached the semi-finals of the WTT Star Contender event.
 Notably, Ovtcharov made several key tactical adjustments to upset Lin Yun-Ju in the finals after losing to Lin in their previous four encounters.

 As a result of his performance in Doha, Ovtcharov rejoined the top ten in the world rankings.

 In June, Ovtcharov played in the European Table Tennis Championships, reaching the finals before losing to his German national teammate Timo Boll.

 In July, two weeks before the Tokyo Olympics Ovtcharov withdrew from an internal German Olympic Scrimmage due to a leg injury.

 Ovtcharov won bronze at the Tokyo Olympics in the men's singles event.
 Ovtcharov reached the finals of the men's team event, earning his record sixth Olympic medal.

 Equipment

 Ovtcharov is a right-handed player and uses the shakehand grip.
 He is a Butterfly-sponsored athlete.
-He uses the Butterfly Ovtcharov Innerforce ALC blade with Butterfly Dignics 09C on his forehand and Butterfly Dignics 05 on his backhand.
+He uses the Butterfly Ovtcharov Innerforce ALC blade with Butterfly Zyre 03 on both his forehand and backhand.